scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 - To revoke the core status of a given AS, remove the respective AS number from the sequence of AS numbers in the `coreASes` field.
 - To assign the core status to a given AS, add the respective AS number to the sequence of AS numbers in the `coreASes` field.

-**Important:** Revoking or assigning the core status of/to an AS always requires a (sensitive) TRC update.
+Revoking or assigning the core status of/to an AS always requires a sensitive TRC update.

 #### `authoritativeASes` Field {#auth}